1. Document Overview

 9.1 Per-Dispatch Log

-Every Webhook dispatch attempt is recorded in the audit table with the following information:
+Every Webhook dispatch attempt is recorded in the audit table with the following information:9.2 Daily Aggregate Metrics

-Daily counts of successes, failures, and errors are aggregated in a separate metrics table.
+Daily counts of successes, failures, and errors are aggregated in a separate metrics table.9.3 Retry Policy

 9.4 Retention